astronomo94/astronomo94.github.io/README.md

 Here you can find a [link to my CV](./Curriculum_Vitae.pdf "My CV").

 # RESEARCH
-SNe, gap transient, interagenti, transienti in generale (occasionally studied a few Novae and even observed some comets) Now memeber of grawita and engrave, search and follow-iup of electromagnetic counterparts of gravitational waves events, primarly kilonovae (mergers of 2 neutron stars)
+*SNe, gap transient, interagenti, transienti in generale (occasionally studied a few Novae and even observed some comets) Now memeber of grawita and engrave, search and follow-iup of electromagnetic counterparts of gravitational waves events, primarly kilonovae (mergers of 2 neutron stars)
-Work with researchers from different countries: Spain (NER), Ireland (Morgan), Denmark (Stritzinger), metti avabdiere coe incoen, Chile (Pignata), India (Kuntal), China (Y. Cia9= to name a few. member of Pessto and NUts collaborations
+Work with researchers from different countries: Spain (NER), Ireland (Morgan), Denmark (Stritzinger), metti avabdiere coe incoen, Chile (Pignata), India (Kuntal), China (Y. Cia9= to name a few. member of Pessto and NUts collaborations*

-I'm an expert user of the telescopes and instrumentation of the Asiago Astrophyusical Obsrvatoru, consisteing of the Pennar and EWkar observing station.
+I'm an expert user of the telescopes and instrumentation of the Asiago Astrophysical Observatory, which consists of the Pennar and Mount Ekar observing stations.
-Pennar hosts the Galileo 1.22-m tleescope, when inaugurated in 1942 it was the laergest operating telescope in Eureope.
+The Pennar station hosts the 'Galilei' 1.22-m telescope; when inaugurated in 1942 it was the largest operating telescope in Europe.
-Ekar hosts the Schmidt 67/92 cm telescopes, and the Copernico 1.82-m, built in 1973, the largest on Italian soil.
+The Mount Ekar 'L. Rosino' station hosts the Schmidt 67/92-cm and the Copernico 1.82-m telescopes.
+The latter, inaugurated in 1973, is currently the largest telescope on the Italian soil.

-Work with data from some of largest telescopes in the major astronomical observatorues in the world: LT, NOT, TNG, VLT, NTT, RME available to our collaboration, and even sfrom space: Galex, Spizer, Wise, JWST, HST
+*Work with data from some of largest telescopes in the major astronomical observatorues in the world: LT, NOT, TNG, VLT, NTT, RME available to our collaboration, and even sfrom space: Galex, Spizer, Wise, JWST, HST
 Electromagnetic domains from FUV to MIR, passing through NUV, Optical and NIR.
-Foto papers, immagini significative argo,mento
+Foto papers, immagini significative argo,mento*

 # PUBLICATIONS
 Until now, I have written 3 peer-reviewed scientific articles as first author, and I am a co-author of more than 30 papers.